eddyekofo94/nvim-macro/README.md

 2. Run `:checkhealth` to check potential dependency issues

-3. Check `:version` to make sure you are on the same (of above) version\* of neovim as specified in [nvim-version.txt](https://github.com/Bekaboo/nvim/blob/master/nvim-version.txt)
+3. Check `:version` to make sure you are on the same (of above) version of neovim as specified in [nvim-version.txt](https://github.com/Bekaboo/nvim/blob/master/nvim-version.txt)

-    - \* The commit SHA matters for nightly/dev builds of Neovim!

 4. Try removing the following paths then restart Neovim: